ericnewton/many-lives/README.md

 It was strange to use `Enum.map(collection, f)` instead of `collection.map(f)`, but I got over that.

+I used elixir-mode for emacs to do my editing.

 I used list comprehensions, but I didn't see a way to filter in the middle of the comprehension, like I did in Python or Haskell.